 The side effects of temporomandibular joint disorder flare up when the nerves, ligaments, and muscles surrounding the joints become irritated and inflamed.
 Pain is typically caused when one or both TMJs experience disc slippage, associated muscle spasms, or trauma.

 A common cause of TMJ pain is subconscious teeth grinding, which is a condition known as bruxism.
 Untreated, bruxism leads to dental wear and breakage, particularly of molars.
 This then affects the patient’s bite, which further contributes to TMJ disorder.
 It’s a vicious cycle of deterioration and pain.

-Symptoms of TMJ vary based on a patient’s level of stress and biological damage; they include but aren’t limited to:
+Symptoms vary based on a patient’s level of stress and biological damage; they include but aren’t limited to:

 Pain when chewing

 Headaches or migraines

 Clicking or popping jaw joints

 Pain in cheeks and/or temples